leap71/PicoGKInstaller/README.md

-# PicoGKInstaller
+# PicoGK Runtime Installer
- Installer project for the PicoGK Runtime
+This is the source code for the creation of the PicoGK Runtime installers.

+Please see the [main PicoGK project](https://github.com/leap71/PicoGK) for more information about PicoGK.